 Helping users install the AiBrow extension

 If you find that AiBrow isn't installed, we have some handy links that can help with installing the extension.
-The AiBrow install page accepts a redirect argument, that once the extension is installed, will redirect back to your page.
+The AiBrow install page accepts a redirect argument, which, once the extension is installed, will redirect back to your page.

-To use this, direct the user to the following url https://aibrow.ai/install?redirect_to=your_url
+To use this, direct the user to the following URL https://aibrow.ai/install?redirect_to=your_url

 The flow that users will be taken through is...

-1. Install from the Chrome Web Store / Firefox Addon Store to install the extension
+Install from the Chrome Web Store / Firefox Addon Store to install the extension

-3. After the on-device helper is installed, they'll either be taken to your provided redirect_to url or to the AiBrow examples page
+After the on-device helper is installed, they'll either be taken to your provided

 AiBrow has two components, the browser extension and the helper binary.
 Users will need both installed to use a model.
 After the browser extension is installed, users are prompted to continue the installation and download the helper binary, but you should still be prepared to handle cases where this has not been completed.
 AiBrow provides some helper utilities to check the current installation state and direct users to download the helper binary when needed.